MiltonGreat/Student-Performance/README.md

-# Student Performance Data Cleaning Project
+# Student Performance Analysis

 ### Overview

-This project demonstrates various data cleaning techniques using Python (Pandas and NumPy) to process a dataset of students' performance on standardized tests.
-The dataset includes information about students' grades, demographic data, and study-related behaviors.
-The primary goal of this project is to prepare the data for analysis by handling missing values, smoothing noisy data, and removing outliers.

-### Quality Issues:

-- Missing values for student demographics or study time.
-- Outliers in test scores or study hours.
-- Non-numeric data (e.g., family support) requiring encoding.

-Cleaning/Transformation:
-- Impute missing values using median or mode for categorical variables.
-- Transform test scores into standardized z-scores for comparability.
-- Encode categorical variables like "family support" using one-hot encoding.

-Known Limitations:
-- Self-reported data may introduce bias (e.g., study hours).
-- Limited to a single region or school system, reducing generalizability.
+This project focuses on analyzing student performance data to understand key patterns, correlations, and outliers.
+The dataset contains information about students from two Portuguese schools and their academic achievements in math and Portuguese classes.
+The project includes data cleaning, visualization, and statistical analysis.

 ### Dataset